Military Nursing Service: Post Independence

+Subsequently, on 3 January 1959, through Army Instruction 4/59, the Government of India re-designated the rank of the officers in the MNS to conform to the nomenclature used by the other officers of the regular Army.
+After having re-designated the rank in the MNS by the Government, the Chief of Army Staff (COAS) through Army Order 501/63 laid down that the MNS Officers are required to salute and are entitled to salutes in the manner as other Commissioned Officers of the Army.

 On 5 December 1986, the Government of India issued the Defence Service Regulations, Regulations for the Army, 1987 for the administration of the regular Army.
 The said regulations addresses the MNS as a Corps/Service, and stated that officers in the MNS are Army Officers and will rank equally with male officers of the same titular rank, and on 5 December 1993, the Government of India amended the Army Rules 1954 and inserted the Rule 16A dealing with the retirement of officers of the regular Army from all Corps/ Services including the MNS.

-Now, the Military Nursing Service is an integral part of the Armed Forces Medical Services (AFMS).
-The AFMS consists of Army Medical Corps (AMC), Army Dental Corps (ADC) and the Military Nursing Service (MNS).
+The Military Nursing Service is part of the Armed Forces Medical Services (AFMS).
+The AFMS consists of Army Medical Corps (AMC), Army Dental Corps (ADC).
 The AFMS personnel serve in the medical establishments of Army, Navy and Air Force.
-The women officers in the MNS were treated as under dogs since the inception of AFMS in 1948 (the AMC and AD Corps are more or less equally positioned).
 After independence, the Officers of MNS have not only served in India but have also played a role in United Nations peace keeping missions abroad in UN missions to Lebanon, Cambodia, Somalia and scores of other Nations.
-Many of such missions are still active.
+Many of such missions are still active and serve in hostile conditions in UN.